-On March 22, 2012, following receipt of all requisite approvals from CVM (Brazil's securities regulator) and the Sao Paulo stock exchange, the Company's whollyowned subsidiary Tenaris Investments S.à r.l. launched its delisting tender offer to acquire all of the ordinary and preferred shares held by the public in Confab.
+On March 22, 2012, following receipt of all requisite approvals from CVM (Brazil's securities regulator) and the Sao Paulo stock exchange, the Company's wholly-owned subsidiary Tenaris Investments S.à r.l. launched its delisting tender offer to acquire all of the ordinary and preferred shares held by the public in Confab.
 The offer, which was first announced on January 18, 2012, provides for a price in cash of Brazilian reais, or BRL, 5.85 per ordinary or preferred share, subject to adjustment as described in the offer documents.
 The auction for the offer and the announcement of its results are expected to be made on April 23, 2012.

-Ricardo Soler Chief Financial Officer
+/s/ Ricardo Soler Ricardo Soler Chief Financial Officer

-(1) This note was added subsequent to the approval of these consolidated financial statements by the Company's Board of Directors on February 23, 2012
+&lt;sup>1 This note was added subsequent to the approval of these consolidated financial statements by the Company's Board of Directors on February 23, 2012

 Tenaris S.A.
-Annual accounts
+Annual Accounts (Luxembourg GAAP)

-Luxembourg GAAP as at December 31, 2011
+As at December 31, 2011